 We followed a standard disclosure process for all parties discussed in the paper.
 Initial disclosures of the evasion techniques were made in February 2024, with final disclosures completed in April 2025.
 All parties agreed to the public release of the paper, and we would like to thank them for engaging with us during the process.

 The full research paper (Bypassing Prompt Injection and Jailbreak Detection in LLM Guardrails (2025)) includes detailed methodology, evaluation metrics, and examples of successful evasion techniques across multiple LLM guardrails.
 To support further research and community collaboration, we’re also releasing the dataset and experiment outputs used in our evaluation on Hugging Face.
-This dataset combines all tested samples into a structured format with three key fields: attack_name, original_sample, and modified_sample.
+This dataset combines all tested samples into a structured format with three key fields: attack_name

 The dataset includes a mix of prompt injection and jailbreak prompts, each modified using either character injection or adversarial ML evasion techniques (as described in the paper).
 For every sample, we provide both the original and the modified version, along with the specific technique used.
 Our goal is to empower others to learn from, reproduce, and build upon this work—whether to improve guardrails, test new defenses, or further understand the evolving threat landscape.